paulnicholsen27/genout_helper/README.md

 # To do

-- form validation for send text
+- approve_users page / permissions